Office of Institutional Equity and Title IX Novel Coronavirus (COVID-19) FAQs

 - What if I have other questions not answered here?

 As always, please feel free to contact us at email@example.com.
 Please note that individual office phones are not forwarded during this period of remote work.
 We will continue to monitor the situation and update these FAQs as needed according to changes in the university’s directive and measures.

 Cornell University is committed to providing a safe, inclusive, and respectful learning, living, and working environment for its students, faculty, and staff members.
-To this end, through Cornell University Policy 6.4, the university provides means to address bias, discrimination, harassment, and sexual and related misconduct, including gender-based harassment, sexual harassment, sexual assault, domestic and dating violence, stalking, and sexual exploitation.
+To this end, Cornell will not tolerate sexual and related misconduct.
+Through Cornell University Policy 6.4, and the applicable procedures for students, staff, and faculty, the university provides means to address bias, discrimination, harassment, and sexual and related misconduct, including gender-based harassment, sexual harassment, sexual assault, domestic and dating violence, stalking, and sexual exploitation.

 We share the responsibility for creating a safer, more caring campus culture in which bias, harassment, and violence have no place—and every member of our community is free to flourish.
 Cornell University complies with applicable state and federal statutes, including Title IX of the federal Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial aid.
 Sexual assault and sexual harassment are forms of sex discrimination prohibited by Title IX.

 - To make a report to Cornell of gender-based harassment, sexual harassment, sexual assault, domestic and dating violence, stalking, sexual exploitation, or other forms of sexual misconduct, go to biasconcerns.cornell.edu to make an online report to Cornell or see the list of other reporting options.